4th Carmen Awards

 The 4th Carmen Awards ceremony, presented by the Andalusian Film Academy, took place on 1 February 2025 at the Gran Teatro in Córdoba.

+Background

+The nominations were read on 17 December 2025 by actress Marisol Membrillo and actor Juan Carlos Villanueva from the Palacio de la Merced.
 In January 2025, Macarena Gómez and Antonio Pagudo were announced as the gala hosts.
 Producer Antonio Pérez received the Honorary Carmen Award.
+The gala featured musical performances by Vega, María Parrado, Merche, and El Pele.

 Winners and nominations

 The winners and nominees are listed as follows: